AlexCC93/readthedocs_test/docs/source/ROS 2 utilites.rst

    ros2 run turtlesim turtle_teleop_key

-In a new terminal create a new folder to store the ros2 bag file inside ``ros2_ws`` workspace, and get into that folder.
+In a new terminal create a new folder to store the ROS 2 bag file inside ``ros2_ws`` workspace, and get into that folder.
 For this, run:

 .. code-block:: console